dihydrogen-monoxide/XialotEcon/README.md

-# XiexenEconomy
+# XialotEconomy
-Xiexen is a next-gem economy plugin.
+Xialot is a next-gem economy plugin.